 To perform a master reset of the Sync system:

-- On the SYNC screen, push the “Phone” button, then use Arrows or Seek buttons until you see the “Advanced” display
+- Push the “Phone” button on the SYNC screen, then use the Arrows or Seek buttons until you see the “Advanced” display.

 - On the Advanced display, select the Master Reset option and press OK.